 Whitehall Park and Forest

-in Ledyard, CT
+38 acres in Ledyard, CT

 The Whitehall Preserve was designated a National Wildlife Fund Certified Wildlife Habitat.

 Peter Marteka – A Forest Where All Can Sit On A Throne (2018)

 The information shown here is for general reference purposes only. exploreCT.org gives no warranty, expressed or implied, as to the accuracy or reliability of this data.
 Parking in all areas, whether designated here or not, is at your own risk. exploreCT.org is not responsible for any damage or loss to vehicles or contents.